exonum/exonum-doc/src/get-started/first-java-service.md

 !!! note
     We encode the response in Protocol Buffers binary format for brevity.
-    The controller may encode it any suitable format (e.g., JSON).
+    The controller may encode it in any suitable format (e.g., JSON).

 Finally, connect the controller to the service. `MyService` already has an empty `createPublicApiHandlers` method, modify it to have: